 These techniques are a great way of dealing with intense and uncomfortable emotions.
 When faced with fear or anxiety, one can use distraction techniques to keep their mind away from past traumatic memories.
 With these techniques, one will experience reduced PTSD symptoms.

-In 2 weeks, our hero Jason was able to bring severe PTSD symptoms that he had battled with for five years under control.
+In 2 weeks, our hero Jason brought his severe PTSD symptoms that he had battled with for five years under control.
 Through discipline and consistency, he was able to turn his life around for the better.
 He ate healthily, did daily exercises, and followed an organic treatment that entailed CBT and medical marijuana.
 Additional coping techniques will go a long way in ensuring that the PTSD symptoms will not recur.

 “The day we start believing is the day we start healing.”

 Jason’s story is an inspiration.
 If you can relate, we would love it if you shared this story.
 You never know; it might help save someone’ s life.

 Do you have any loved ones that are suffering from a similar medical trauma?
 Have you tried traditional medicine to no avail?
 At MDBerry, we are here to help regarding PTSD awareness.
 Let us know by getting in touch with our licensed doctor.